Emplate/emplate-ios-sdk/README.md

 This is the public Emplate iOS SDK.
 Use this SDK to interact with the Emplate Platform, and integrate Emplate into you new or existing apps for iOS.

 ## This is a pre release version - take care
 Please be aware that this is an early pre-release of our iOS SDK.
-We would like to get as much feedback on it as we can, so we're more qualified to improve it in a way that make sense for most developer's need.
-So please feel free to contact us and tell us what you think.
+We would like to get as much feedback on it as we can, so we're more qualified to improve it in a way that make sense for most developers need.
+So please feel free to contact us and tell what you think.
 Something aren't documented yet, and some features aren't implemented yet.
 If you have any specific needs, please tell us what you need, and we will try to serve you.

 If you're interested in our API, please take a look at our [documentation](http://docs.emplateapiversion2.apiary.io).
 Please notice that this documentation is still work in progress